The $\mathbb Z/p$-equivariant cohomology of genus zero Deligne-Mumford space with $1+p$ marked points: Abstract

 \section{Abstract}

 We prove that the Serre spectral sequence of the fibration $\cM_{0, 1+p} \to E\Z/p \times_{\Z/p} \cM_{0, 1+p} \to B \Z/p$ collapses at the $E_2$ page.
-We use this to prove that: for any element of the $\Z/p$-equivariant cohomology with $\F_p$-coefficients of genus zero Deligne-Mumford space with $1+p$ marked points, if this element is torsion then it is non-equivariant.
-This concludes that the only ``interesting" $\Z/p$-equivariant operations are quantum Steenrod power operations.
+We use this to prove that: a torsion element of the $\Z/p$-equivariant cohomology with $\F_p$-coefficients of genus zero Deligne-Mumford space with $1+p$ marked points is lifted from non-equivariant cohomology.
+This concludes that the only ``interesting" $\Z/p$-equivariant operations on quantum cohomology are quantum Steenrod power operations.